Proposal for an experiment to verify Wigner's rotation at non-relativistic speeds with massive spin-$1/2$ particles: Abstract

 \section{Abstract}

-In quantum physics Wigner's rotation is commonly regarded as confirmed by the Thomas precession in a hydrogen like atom.
-In this paper we show that a direct experimental verification of Wigner's rotation is in principle accessible in the regime of non-relativistic velocities at $2 \cdot 10^3\,$m/s and propose an experiment using thermal neutrons.
-The experiment can be carried out in a laboratory and it provides a test of relativity in the quantum domain.
+The Wigner rotation of quantum particles with spin is one of the fascinating consequences of interplay between special relativity and quantum mechanics.
+In this paper we show that a direct experimental verification of Wigner's rotation is in principle accessible in the regime of \emph{non-relativistic} velocities at $\,\sim\!\!10^3$~$\mathrm{m s^{-1}}$ for massive spin-$1/2$ particles.
+We discuss how the experiment could be carried out in a laboratory using cold neutrons.
+The measurement at non-relativistic velocities becomes possible through letting neutrons propagate for a sufficiently long time because Wigner rotation is a cumulative effect.